Jenny Clegg: Orienting our peace movement towards the Global South

 Booker Ngesa Omole: Amidst the rise of the Global South, we welcome China’s engagement with Africa

-On Saturday 17 March, Friends of Socialist China hosted an event on Africa, China and the Rise of the Global South at the Marx Memorial Library in London (and online).
+On Saturday 16 March, Friends of Socialist China hosted an event on Africa, China and the Rise of the Global South at the Marx Memorial Library in London (and online).
 The library was packed to capacity, and heard powerful contributions from Booker Ngesa Omole (National Vice-Chairperson and National Organising Secretary of the Communist Party of Kenya (CPK)), Roger McKenzie (Foreign Editor, Morning Star), Fiona Sim (The Black Liberation Alliance), Cecil Gutzmore (veteran Pan-African community activist and historian), Alex Gordon (RMT President), and Radhika Desai (Convenor, International Manifesto Group).
 Unfortunately Frank Murray of Caribbean Labour Solidarity was unable to attend due to personal reasons.
+Roger McKenzie’s event report can be read in the Morning Star.

 Booker’s wide-ranging and passionate keynote speech focused on China-Africa relations and China’s role in the world.
 Booker noted that his two visits to China in 2023 “filled me with a renewed sense of hope and convinced me of the superiority of the Chinese socio-economic and political system over the liberal Western model often imposed on African nations wholesale.”